-- dashing pulsating implant

-inquisitive convey prosthetics
+- dashing pulsating implant • inquisitive • convey • prosthetics

 - sensor residual integrated

 - metabolism self-regulating

 - commence neural elective

-- startlina
+- startling

-the the lag, Reading How to build Reading Reading How to build Reading Reading up with - and exceeding - the abilities of the human body.
+up with - and exceeding - the abilities of the human body.

 He cuts a dashing figure, this gentleman: nearly seven feet tall and possessed of a pair of striking brown eyes.
 With a fondness for Ralph Lauren clothing, rap music and dining out with friends, Rex is, line 6 in many ways, an unexceptional chap.
 Except that he is, in fact, a real-world bionic man.
 Housed within a frame of state-of-the-art prosthetic limbs is a functioning heart-lung system, complete with artificial blood pumping through a network of pulsating arteries.
 He has a bionic spleen to clean the blood, and an artificial pancreas to keep his blood sugar at the right level.
 Behind deep brown irises are a pair of retinal implants allowing him to view the inquisitive humans who meet his gaze.
 He even has a degree of artificial intelligence: talk to him, and he'll listen (through his cochlear implants), before using a speech generator to respond - although, like us, he sometimes stumbles over his words.